marcengeler/Car_Tracking_P5/writeup.md

 [firstRun]: ./examples/firstRun.PNG "First run of classifier"
 ![alt text][firstRun]

-To improve the false positive rate, the heatmap was averaged over the last 8 images. because of the continuous driving and appearance of cars, this should still return a good estimage for the car positions.
+To improve the false positive rate, the heatmap was averaged over the last 8 images. because of the continuous driving and appearance of cars, this should still return a good estimate for the car positions.
 Also, car positions are estimated, and any change above
 70 pixels is discarded as false positive.
+The final cropped boxes are then run through the classification algorithm again, to make sure a car image was captured in that exact area.

 # Summary